-Advanced Manufacturing Training
+Advanced Manufacturing Training (career training)

 The Advanced Manufacturing program provides students with essential skills needed to compete in today's workforce.
 The program coursework is designed to fit the needs of today's working student.
 The typical Advanced Manufacturing student, without any prior work experience or related education, starts off with the Production Technician course.
 This course provides the basic skills and enhances a students’ knowledge prior to moving on to the next step.